 If exploring the underwater world of the Caribbean isn’t enough to pull you from rainy old England, perhaps one of the hundreds of fitness clubs, groups or activities can entice you.
 From team sports like Gaelic football and beach volleyball, to watersports like stand-up-paddleboard yoga and kayaking, getting active in the Caribbean has never been easier.
-The Cayman Islands also hosts events that draw thousands of visitors to the island, like the Cayman Intertrust Marathon and the Flowers Sea Swim.

-The culinary capital of the Caribbean
+The Culinary Capital of the Caribbean

 There is no need for foodies to suffer while living in the Caribbean.
 The Cayman Islands have long been known as the culinary capital of the Caribbean.
 With are over 200 restaurants on Grand Cayman (nearly one per every square kilometer), you can find world-renowned restaurants dotting the Seven Mile strip inside luxury hotels or discover off-the-beaten-path hidden gems that only locals know of.